danadria/danadria.github.io/_pages/about.md

 Hi! 👋
 ======

 My name is Daniel Anadria.
-I am a clinical data scientist pursuing a PhD at Utrecht University's Department of Methodology and Statistics and the Algorithmic Society consortium.
-I have a background in psychology, methodology and statistics for behavioral, biomedical and social sciences, and applied data science with a strong focus on natural language processing (NLP).
+I am a statistican and a data scientist pursuing a doctoral degree in clinical data science at Utrecht University.

+I have a background in psychology, methodology and statistics for behavioral, biomedical and social sciences, and applied data science with a strong focus on clinical natural language processing (NLP) and text mining.

-I am researching ways to implement fair and transparent automated decision-making systems in healthcare, specifically focusing on NLP-systems for clinical decision-making.
-My supervisors at Utrecht University are Dr. Anastasia Giachanou and Prof. dr. Daniel Oberski.
+My research explores ways to implement fair and transparent automated decision-making systems in healthcare, specifically focusing on clinical NLP systems.
+My supervisors at Utrecht University are Dr. Anastasia Giachanou and Prof. Dr. Daniel Oberski.

 <!-- I am a rising statistician and a data scientist in the final year